sass/sass/doc-src/SASS_CHANGELOG.md

 * Add support for nested maps with `map-get()` and `map-has-key()` by passing more than 2 arguments

-* Add support for merging changes deeply into a nested hash by providing a new syntax for merge that is generally non-destructive with the signature `map-merge($map, $keys, $value)`
+* Add support for setting changes deeply into a nested hash by providing a new syntax for set that is generally non-destructive with the signature `map-set($map, $keys..., $value)`

 ## 3.4.20 (Unreleased)